dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

   - redux
 ---

-A few days ago, I release the redux-go v2.1
+A few days ago, I release the redux-go v2.1.
 The purpose is: create reducer & action then manage relationships between them is pretty hard!

-Let's getting start from basic v2 store
+Let's start from basic v2 store.

 ```go
 // package reducer